gbdev/pandocs/content/Reducing_Power_Consumption.md

 program has all other interrupts disabled, then it would be okay to replace the above procedure by a single HALT instruction.

+Another possibility is, if your game uses no other interrupt than VBlank (or uses no interrupt), to only enable VBlank interrupts and simply use a halt instruction, which will only resume main code execution when a VBlank occurs.

+Remember when using HALT to wait between VBlanks, your interrupt routines MUST enable interrupts (ie with ei during the execution, or better, using the RETI instruction)

 Using the STOP Instruction
 --------------------------